Topological group actions by group automorphisms and Banach representations: Introduction

 The importance of the action $\pi_c$ is understood.
 However its Banach $\K$-representability (in the sense of Definition \ref{d:repr}) has not been studied yet even for locally compact (classical) groups.

-\sk Important algebras on $G$, like $\WAP(G), \Asp(G), \Tame(G)$ serve the left regular action.
-Members of these algebras are exactly the functions on $G$ which come as generalized matrix coefficients induced by representations $h \colon G \to \Iso_l(V)$ of $G$, where the Banach space $V$ is Rosenthal (respectively, Asplund and reflexive).
+\sk Important algebras of functions on $G$, like $\WAP(G), \Asp(G), \Tame(G)$ are defined for the left regular action.
+Members of these algebras are exactly the functions on $G$ which come as generalized matrix coefficients induced by representations $h \colon G \to \Iso(V)$ of $G$, where the Banach space $V$ is Rosenthal (respectively, Asplund and reflexive).
 See \cite{Me-nz, GM-HNS, GM-rose,GM-survey14}.

-For every locally compact topological group $G$, the algebra $\WAP(G)$ of all \textit{weakly almost periodic functions} separate points and closed subsets and $G$ admits a proper representation $h \colon G \hookrightarrow \Iso_l(V)$ on a reflexive Banach space $V$.
-In fact, one may find a Hilbert representation of $G$ as it follows by classical results of Gelfand and Raikov.
-If $G$, in addition, is separable metrizable, then we can require more; namely, that there exists even an equivariant representation of the standard $G$-space (with left translations) $X:=G$ on a Hilbert space.
+For every locally compact topological group $G$, the algebra $\WAP(G)$ of all \textit{weakly almost periodic functions} separate points and closed subsets and $G$ admits a proper representation $h \colon G \hookrightarrow \Iso(V)$ on a reflexive Banach space $V$.
+In fact, one may find a Hilbert representation of $G$ as it follows by a classical result of Gelfand and Raikov \cite[p.
+314]{Gelf-Raikov}.
+If $G$, in addition, is separable metrizable, then we can require more; namely, that there exists even an equivariant representation, in the sense of Definition \ref{d:repr}, of the standard $G$-space (with left translations) $X:=G$ on a Hilbert space.
+This can be done using \cite[Lemma 4.5]{Me-hilb}.

 \sk